Commentary on the Holy Quran: Surah Al-Fateha

-The book Commentary on The Holy Quran: Sura al-Fateha has been compiled from the writings and Pronouncements of Mirza Ghulam Ahmad of Qadian.
-It has been translated into English by Sir Muhammad Zafrulla Khan (ISBN 1 85372 783 0).
+The Commentary on The Holy Quran: Surah Fatiha is an exegesis of Surah al-Fatiha, the first chapter of the Quran.
+It was compiled from the writings and Pronouncements of Mirza Ghulam Ahmad, the founder of the Ahmadiyya movement.
+It has been translated into English by Sir Muhammad Zafrulla Khan.

 Introduction

 This Surah has been described as the "Prologue of the Holy Quran".
 It has been called the Quran in brief, a "veritable treasure-house of wisdom and philosophy" (Commentary, page 1) Mirza Ghulam Ahmad, claims the Al-Fateha has been mentioned in the ancient Revelations.